BeloveO/alx-low_level_programming/0x01-variables_if_else_while/README.md

-“7-print_tebahpla.c- prints lowercase alphabet in reverse” “8-print_base16.c- print all the numbers in base 16 in lowercase” “9-print_comb.c- prints all single digits separated by a comma and space”
+“7-print_tebahpla.c- prints lowercase alphabet in reverse” “8-print_base16.c- print all the numbers in base 16 in lowercase” “9-print_comb.c- prints all single digits separated by a comma and space” “100-print_comb3.c- prints double digits numbers where the first is always smaller than the last”